hkoba/yatt_lite/README.md

 http://ylpodview-hkoba.dotcloud.com/
 (But for now, most pods are not yet finished and written only in Japanese.)

-Also, you can run ylpodview (POD viewer) locally like:
+Also, you can run ylpodview (POD viewer) locally by:

     cd lib
     plackup YATT/samples/ylpodview/approot/app.psgi